 Concurrent with the review of existing guidelines, a search for recent literature relevant to the scope of the guideline was conducted with guidance from the RNAO expert panel chair.
 The systematic literature search was facilitated by a health sciences librarian.
-The search, limited to English-language articles published between 2004 and 2012, was applied to CINAHL, Embase, DARE, Medline, Cochrane Central Register of Controlled Trials and Cochrane Database of Systematic Reviews.
-Detailed information about the search strategy for the systematic review, including the inclusion and exclusion criteria as well as search terms, is available online at www.RNAO.ca.
+The search, limited to English-language articles published between 2004 and 2012, was applied to CINAHL, Embase, DARE, Medline, Cochrane Central Register of Controlled Trials and Cochrane Database of Systematic Reivews.
 Two Research Assistants (Master's prepared nurses) independently assessed the eligibility of studies according to established inclusion/exclusion criteria.
 The RNAO Best Practice Guideline (BPG) Program Manager involved in supporting the RNAO expert panel, resolved disagreements.